baymac/personal-vpn/README.md

    ./wireguard_client_add
    ```

-Each client gets:
-- Unique VPN IP address (auto-assigned)
-- Individual QR code and config file
-- Separate key pair for security

-Do not connect same client to multiple devices, it will break the connection.
+> **Note:** Do not connect same client to multiple devices, it will break the connection.

 ## List and Get Existing Clients

-### Commands

 ```bash
 chmod +x wireguard_client